 Snapshot of services

-• Domain transfers: Incoming domain transfers of the selected TLDs above start at $10.48 and include one year of registration.
+- Domain transfers: Incoming domain transfers of the selected TLDs above vary from $10.98 up to $33.98 and include one year of registration.
 Outgoing transfers do not have an associated cost and can be completed by the customer from within their account.

-• Additional services: Namecheap offers 24/7 support via ticket, hosting and email products, as well as paid social and review management services.
-With domain purchases, they offer trial versions of their Social Media Manager, Business Email and Review Manager.
+- Additional services: Namecheap offers hosting and email products, as well as paid social and review management services.
+With domain purchases, they offer trial versions of their Social Media Manager, Business Email, and Review Manager.

 3. Dynadot